trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 In 1983, researcher R. Lesuisse conducted a study on Binary Search.
 He examined 20 implementations of the algorithm found in published educational articles.
 **The result:** Only 5 out of 20 were correct.
-15 of them contained subtle bugs—usually "off-by-one" errors (e.g., excluding the middle item incorrectly) or failing to handle empty lists.
+15 of them contained subtle bugs — usually "off-by-one" errors (e.g., excluding the middle item incorrectly) or failing to handle empty lists.
 This proves that high-level conceptual understanding (Abstraction) is not enough; you need rigorous precision (Specification) to make it work.

 ### The PR Problem: The "Dark Side" of Algorithms